matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 - Assembly quality assessment (QUAST)
 - Annotation (Prokka)

-Snakemake is a workflow management tool that facilitates organization and reproducibility in bioinformatics workflows.
-Packages are designated via .yaml files ("envs" directory), and their corresponding parameters are found in .smk files in the "rules" directory.
-The "rule all" section of the Snakefile lists target (e.g., trimmed FASTQs, scaffold FASTAs) outputs for the workflow, and Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.
+Snakemake is a workflow management tool that facilitates organization & reproducibility in bioinformatics workflows.
+Packages are designated via .yaml files ("envs" directory), & their corresponding parameters are found in .smk files in the "rules" directory.
+The "rule all" section of the Snakefile lists target (e.g., trimmed FASTQs, scaffold FASTAs) outputs for the workflow, & Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.

 # Dependencies